kubrickfr/avsc-wiki/API.md

     field is populated.
 The value returned by this function will be used instead of `any`. `field` is the current `Field` instance and `type` the parent type.
+  + `qualifyNames` {Boolean} The branch's key in the union object should be the qualified name of its type, however some serializers incorrectly omit the namespace (which can cause collisions).
+Passing in this option will attempt to lookup unqualified names as well and return correctly qualified names.
   + `wrapUnions` {Boolean} Avro's JSON representation expects all union values to be wrapped inside objects.
 Setting this parameter to `true` will try to wrap unwrapped union values into their first matching type.